 Our comprehensive physical examinations serve a number of purposes.
-Together with a detailed history, our doctors will formulate a Medical Plan specifically for your cat based on their findings.
+Together with a detailed history, we will formulate a Medical Plan specifically for your cat based on their findings.
 The Medical Plan will outline our recommended services & treatments and their associated costs.

 Our annual wellness examinations are a comprehensive assessment of your cat’s body systems to help detect potential problems early in their disease course.
 Wellness screens, preventative healthcare and dietary discussions are the main focus of these examinations.
 Annual exams are recommended for cats 1 to 7 years of age.

 Even though age is not a disease, we know a few things can change as our patients grow older.
 Our semi-annual examinations have the same purpose as our annual exams; however, they occur every 6 months with an emphasis on the specific diseases that occur more commonly in our aging feline family members.
-Senior screens, blood pressure measurements and aging changes are a main focus of these examinations.
+Senior screens and aging changes are a main focus of these examinations.
 Preventative healthcare and dietary issues are also discussed.
 Semi-annual exams are recommended for cats 8 years of age and older.

 Sometimes unexpected problems occur in our cats.
 Our hospital will strive to accommodate your needs during these stressful times.
 Obviously, patients with an urgent medical condition will take priority.
 Our focus will be to identify the cause of your cat’s illness quickly and select an appropriate course of action.